We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 • Clear information: The company should offer all the information that a person needs for testing, including clear and complete instructions.

-• Consultations: Some companies offer consultations for people who wish to discuss their sexual health concerns, particularly if they receive a positive result.
+• Consultations: Some companies offer remote consultations for people who wish to discuss their sexual health concerns, particularly if they receive a positive result.
+This might be helpful for those who cannot easily attend doctor’s appointments in person or who are uncomfortable talking with their current doctor about their sexual health.
+However, people should try to visit a doctor in person if they test positive.

-• Certified laboratories: Some companies work with laboratories with Clinical Laboratory Improvement Amendments (CLIA) certification.
+• Certified laboratories: Some companies work with laboratories with CLIA certification.
 The Centers for Disease Control and Prevention (CDC) claims that the CLIA regulations “establish quality standards for laboratory testing.”
+Medical News Today only features brands that use CLIA-certified labs to test samples.

 At-home tests require a person to collect the sample themselves.
-These samples may include urine, mouth or genital swab, or a blood sample.
+These samples may include urine, mouth or genital swabs, or a blood sample.

-While at-home tests may be more convenient for those who are uncomfortable discussing their sexual history with others, or those who cannot easily access healthcare, there are some risks.
-If a person does not collect the sample correctly, they run the risk of receiving an inconclusive or incorrect test result.
+While at-home tests may be more convenient for those uncomfortable discussing their sexual history with others or those who cannot easily access healthcare, there are some risks.
+If a person does not collect the sample correctly, they may receive an inconclusive or incorrect test result.

 Some at-home tests involve ordering a test online and visiting a lab so that a technician can collect the sample.
 This may be a good middle ground between true at-home tests and tests from a clinic for those who prefer not to discuss their sexual health with their doctor.